yeonsoochung/walmart-sales/README.md

 I would also like to make note of a several more features of my report:

-- Months of Jan.
+- The months of Jan.
 2011 and Apr. – Jun.
-2016 were filtered out of report because of drastic spike and drop of revenue plot at those edge dates.
+2016 were filtered out of the report because of drastic spike and drop of revenue at those edge dates.
+It appears that fewer data points were provided for Apr. - Jun.
+2016 dates.
 - The original dataset assigned values 1-7 to the days of the week, starting with 1 for Saturday, so, I have set the first day of the week to Saturday.
 - I added columns “Start of Week”, “Start of Month”, and “Start of Quarter” to the calendar_view table via Power Query.
 This is how I plotted aggregate values in my temporal charts.
 This is why, for example, when temporal revenue visuals are drilled down to the month level, the months are labeled as MM/01/YYYY.
 I found this way to be easier for creating visuals rather than using date hierarchies.
 - The YTD (year-to-date) revenue KPI cards display the YTD revenue starting from Jan.
 1 of the last date in the filtered date range.
 For example, if the date filter is set from 2015-05-01 to 2015-09-15, then the YTD revenue is revenue from 2015-01-01 to 2015-09-15; and the Prev.
 YTD is revenue from 2014-01-01 to 2014-09-15.